HuazhangYing/MolF-DAEs/README.md

 ## Molecular-substructure deep autoencoders cluster biomolecules into novel substructure-distinguished band-shaped clusters in three-dimensional latent space

-😄Note!
-This repository is theoretically suitable for 3D clustering and undistorted visualization of any one-hot encoded high-dimensional data.
+😄 This repository is theoretically suitable for 3D clustering and undistorted visualization of any one-hot encoded high-dimensional data.

 ### Introduction